Tomerlivechen/C-_Project/wpf_project_readme.txt

 2. Browse through the gallery to see the different projects.
 3. Click on a project to open and interact with it.
 4. Use the contact button at the top of the gallery page to view my credentials and contact information.

+Reservations
+Regarding documentation requirements we have received conflicting instructions:
+1. In the project lesson, we were instructed that variable and function names serve as documentation.
+2. The project instructions mention adding "documentation" without clear guidelines.
+3. Upon seeking clarification, I was advised to use variable and function names as documentation and to add comments only to non-obvious functions.
+Upon reviewing my functions, each is named to describe its purpose clearly.
+Therefore, all variables and functions have meaningful and relevant names, serving as the documentation.

 License
 I take no ownership or copyright over the images used in this project; they were all gathered from the internet or AI-generated.